Mr. Mom: Plot

 Jack Butler lives with his wife, Caroline, and their children Alex, Kenny, and Megan, in a Detroit suburb.
 During the early-1980s recession, Jack and his friends Larry and Stan lose their engineering jobs at the Ford Motor Company.
 Caroline, having been a housewife for years, uses her college education and experience working in advertising to re-enter the workforce, leaving Jack to deal with the new and bewildering responsibilities of a stay-at-home dad.

 Jack discovers childcare and house maintenance involve a complex juggling act, and his initial struggles in daily errands gain the attention and company of other neighborhood housewives.
 Eventually, he hits his stride and although somewhat distracted by the flirtatious Joan (a neighbor and friend of Caroline's), he begins to feel confined by suburban domestic life.
 Simultaneously, he feels threatened by Caroline's responsibilities and work-life as a fast-climbing ad executive.

 Meanwhile, Caroline contends with challenges in the workforce: her maternal and housekeeping instincts jeopardize her position as a sophisticated executive, and her boss Ron Richardson is intent on having his way with her.
 During a pitch to a hard-to-please client, Caroline's insight as a budget-conscious housewife proves invaluable.
 The client's president wants her to fly to Los Angeles to help shoot a commercial.

-In the meantime, Jack's former employer invites him to interview for his old job, but his former supervisor Jinx betrayed his reputation.
+In the meantime, Jack's former employer invites him to interview for his old job, but his former supervisor Jinx Latham betrays his reputation.
 Jack lectures them on dirty practices and storms out.

-Ron tries to convince Caroline to leave Jack and marry him while Joan continues to try and seduce Jack.
+Ron tries to convince Caroline to leave Jack and marry him while Joan continues to try to seduce Jack.
 After a commercial shoot in Los Angeles, Caroline relaxes in her hotel bathtub.
 Ron sneaks into her room with champagne.
 Back home, Jack tries calling her so the kids can talk to her, but Ron answers.
 He hangs up, leading Jack to think his wife is having an affair.
 Caroline fends off Ron and quits her job.

 The next day dawns with repair people in the home to fix a broken television and spray for bugs.
 Caroline arrives home unexpectedly, and she and Jack talk over their misunderstandings, reuniting as a stronger couple.
 Ron stops by begging Caroline to come back to work as the client thinks only she can properly handle their account.
-However, Caroline says she intends to get a better job and has missed her family.
-Though she finally agrees to stay with the agency after Ron agrees to offer her the chance to work from home 2 days a week and reduce her workload in order for her to have the chance to spend more time with her family.
+However, Caroline says she intends to get a better job and has missed her family, though she finally agrees to stay with the agency after Ron agrees to offer her the chance to work from home two days a week and reduce her work load in order for her to have the chance to spend more time with her family.
 Jinx also comes begging for Jack to return to work.
 Jack punches Jinx in the face for being rude to Jack's son and says he won't come back to work unless Larry and Stan do also.
 Jinx accepts the conditions.

-On the newly repaired TV, the national commercial Caroline helped produce is being broadcast.
+On the newly repaired TV, the national commercial Caroline helped produce is broadcast.